QuantumCotton/kmjknonai/README.md

 ## About

-KMJK Home Improvement is dedicated to transforming homes through meticulous craftsmanship and an unwavering commitment to client satisfaction in Stuart, Florida, and the Treasure Coast area.
+KMJK Home Improvement is dedicated to transforming homes through meticulous craftsmanship and an unwavering commitment to client satisfaction across Jensen Beach, Stuart, and the greater Treasure Coast area.

 ## Features